Kitanoumi Toshimitsu: Career

-Kitanoumi was born in Sōbetsu, Hokkaido, on May 16, 1953, the same day that the first live sumo broadcast aired on NHK.
-An athletic child noticeably taller than his classmates, he was nicknamed the "Prodigy of the North" (北の怪童) and was visited by many sumo scouts.
+Kitanoumi Toshimitsu was born in Sōbetsu, Hokkaido, on May 16, 1953, the same day that the first live sumo broadcast aired on NHK.
+He was an athletic child and was taller than his classmates.
+He was nicknamed the "Prodigy of the North" (北の怪童) and was visited by many sumo scouts.
 He began his professional sumo career in January 1967 at the age of 13, whilst still in middle school.
 Kitanoumi joined Mihogaseki stable, and was promoted to sumo's second highest jūryō division in May 1971 and the top makuuchi division a year later.
 He set several youth-related records, including the youngest to ever reach these two divisions, and the youngest ever promoted to komusubi.
-He won his first top division yūshō or tournament championship in January 1974 and was promoted to ōzeki for the following tournament.
+He won his first top division yūshō (tournament championship) in January 1974 and was promoted to the ōzeki rank.
 He secured promotion to the sport's highest rank of yokozuna just three tournaments later.
 At 21 years and 2 months, he was the youngest ever yokozuna, beating the previous record held by Taihō by one month.

-Kitanoumi was the most successful wrestler in sumo for the rest of the 1970s.
-His dominance, and perceived stern demeanor, meant that he was not that popular with the general public.
-A large reason for this dislike was because Kitanoumi stood in the way of the extremely popular "Prince of Sumo" Takanohana Kenshi.
-When he was defeated by Takanohana in a playoff for the championship in September 1975, the audience threw so many zabuton—or cushions—into the ring in delight, that Kitanoumi said he could "hardly see the ceiling".
-He was known for not offering a defeated opponent a hand to get back to their feet, and was also notoriously monosyllabic when being interviewed by reporters.
-His merciless attitude and immense strength earned him the nickname the "Hatefully Strong Yokozuna" (憎らしいほど強い横綱).
-He came to be viewed as the archvillain of sumo and the three most-watched sumo television broadcasts in history are all final-day matches where Kitanoumi lost to popular wrestlers; the third being November 1978 to Wakanohana, the second-most is March 1975 to Takanohana, and the first is January 1981 against Chiyonofuji.
+In the 1970s, Kitanoumi was the most successful wrestler in sumo.
+His dominance, and perceived stern demeanor, had the effect of making him unpopular with the general public.
+A large reason for this dislike was because Kitanoumi was a strong rival to the popular "Prince of Sumo" Takanohana Kenshi.
+In September 1975, when Kitanoumi was defeated by Takanohana in a playoff for the championship, the audience threw so many zabuton—or cushions—into the ring in delight, that Kitanoumi said he could "hardly see the ceiling".
+In matches, he was known for not offering a defeated opponent a hand to get back to their feet.
+He was also notoriously monosyllabic when being interviewed by reporters.
+His merciless attitude and immense strength earned him the nickname the "Hatefully Strong Yokozuna" (憎らしいほど強い横綱) and he came to be viewed as the archvillain of sumo.
+The three most-watched sumo television broadcasts in history are all final-day matches where Kitanoumi lost to popular wrestlers; the third being November 1978 to Wakanohana, the second-most is March 1975 to Takanohana, and the first is January 1981 against Chiyonofuji.